Fredddi43/llm_webui_api_artifacts/README.md

 If you use these artifacts in your research, please cite our paper:

-Lipphardt, F., Ali, M., Feldmann, A., & Gosain, D. Dual Standards: Examining Content Moderation Disparities Between API and WebUI Interfaces in Large Language Models.
+Lipphardt, F., Ali, M., Feldmann, A. & Gosain, D. Dual Standards: Examining Content Moderation Disparities Between API and WebUI Interfaces in Large Language Models.
 Free and Open Communication on the Internet 2026 [REST CITATION AFTER PUBLICATION]